 Byte 0 Command number.
 Byte 1 Checksum of the packet. (lower 8 bits of the sum of bytes 2-F) Byte 2-F 14 data bytes to be transferred.

 The SGB boot ROM transfers bytes 0104-014F, which is 76 bytes.
 The SGB boot ROM transfers 14*6=84 bytes, and the last 8 bytes in the transfer are zero-padded.

 Here is example output from the SGB boot ROM, when starting Tetris DX.
 Captured using BGB's SGB packet monitor.

-Nensondubois also discovered that if a game sends the F5 after it has been booted, it makes the palettes and sounds start cycling.
-This is an example video of this effect using Pro Mahjong Kiwame GB and the Game Genie code F6F-C8C-E6F.
+If a game sends the F5 after it has been booted, it makes the palettes and sounds start cycling.
+The video at right shows an example of this effect using Pro Mahjong Kiwame GB and Game Genie code F6F-C8C-E6F.
 Try entering VS mode to trigger the command.

 A few debug commands remain, presumably intentionally since the Super Game Boy Commander controller makes use of them.
 It is impossible to enter these codes by hand, as button presses are read at precisely 25ms.

 During gameplay, press L, R, R, L, L, R to set the DMG CPU speed to Slower (~2.37mhz per cycle), Slow (~3.05mhz per cycle), and finally Normal ( ~4.3mhz per cycle).